Avoid parasitic diseases.

 Heartworms are transmitted by mosquitoes and both dogs AND cats are at risk.
 Even indoor cats have been diagnosed with heartworm disease.
 Heartworm disease is usually fatal when left untreated.
 There is no approved treatment for heartworm disease in cats and the treatment for dogs is costly and not without risks to the patient.
-Fortunately, heartworm is easily prevented by administering a once monthly preventative.
+Fortunately, heartworm is easily prevented by administering a once-monthly preventative.
 Many of these preventatives combat intestinal and other parasites in addition to heartworms.
-In 2014, we personally saw 4 separate cases of heartworm disease in dogs who have never left this area and were not given monthly heartworm prevention, proving the importance of preventative care year-round.
+In 2014, we personally saw 4 separate cases of heartworm disease in dogs who had never left this area and were not given monthly heartworm prevention, proving the importance of preventative care year-round.
 Ask us which preventative is appropriate for your dog or cat today!

 Fleas and Ticks

 Fleas and ticks can cause discomfort, itchiness, allergic reactions, and can carry more serious diseases with them.
 The chance that your pet may get fleas or ticks depends on where you live and the environment around you.
 Fleas thrive in warmer weather, but may go dormant during the winter in colder areas.
 Ticks tend to live in wooded areas or areas with high grass.
 You should keep your pet away from areas like this, but if they do go exploring, you should check them for ticks and fleas after.